Expired COVID-19 tests could skew results - NewsBreak

 Even with an expired test, if someone who has symptoms tests positive, it’s likely accurate.
 However, Gastaldo said negative results from expired tests might not be as trustworthy.

-“If there is a negative test, if somebody has symptoms or there’s a negative test in somebody who’s asymptomatic, with an expired expiration date, that test would seem to be less reliable,” he said.COVID infections spiking in US Capitol
+“If there is a negative test, if somebody has symptoms or there’s a negative test in somebody who’s asymptomatic, with an expired expiration date, that test would seem to be less reliable,” he said.World rushes to learn more as new omicron cases pop up

 But new at-home test kits have been hard to find.